 We used various methods to characterize the temporal dynamics of forest canopy in a temperate deciduous forest.
-Field phenological observations provided exhaustive multi-year samples allowing to accurately assess the potential of each

-- 535 method.
-However, we emphasize that this potential remains relative because it was evaluated using ADS method applied to all vegetation proxies considered in this study as the only method of extracting phenological dates in order not to bias their comparison.
-Using ADS-based phenology extraction method, results show that this potential is different depending on the method and the season.
-During the spring phase, GCC, NDVI and CC, using the inflection point MOS criterion, provide estimates closest to observed dates with an absolute bias less than 4 days, of the same order as the temporal resolution of - 540 phenological observations (3.5 days).
-For CC, this is obtained only after a cosine correction of the transmitted PAR, correction that takes the variation of the optical path in the canopy due to the seasonal variation of the solar angle into account.
-Without this correction, the prediction bias increases from about 2 days to 6 days.
-Using MOS criterion, NDVIbr and fAPAR give also satisfactory estimates with a bias around one week that corresponds to the temporal resolution generally used in phenological observations.
-However, for these variables as well as for $fR{vis}$ , LAI and GPP, a threshold of 20% of their transition amplitude - 545 in spring allows to obtain more precise estimates in agreement with observed dates.
+Field phenological observations provided exhaustive multiyear samples allowing us to accurately assess the potential of each method.
+However, we emphasize that this potential remains relative because it was evaluated using the ADS method applied to all vegetation proxies and regarded in this study as the only method of extracting phenological dates in order not to bias their comparison.
+Using the ADS-based phenology extraction method led to results showing that this potential is different depending on the method and the season.
+During the spring phase, GCC, NDVI and CC, using the inflection point MOS criterion, provide estimates closest to observed dates with an absolute bias of less than 4 d and of the same order as the temporal resolution of phenological observations (3.5 d).
+For CC, this is obtained only after a cosine correction of the transmitted PAR, a correction that takes the variation in the optical path in the canopy due to the seasonal variation in the solar angle into account.
+Without this correction, the prediction bias increases from about 2 to 6 d.
+Using the MOS criterion, NDVIbr and f APAR also give satisfactory estimates with a bias of around 1 week that corresponds to the temporal resolution generally used in phenological observations.
+However, for these variables as well as for $f R{\rm vis}$, LAI and GPP, a threshold of 20% of their transition amplitude in spring allows us to obtain more precise estimates in agreement with observed dates.
 During the senescence phase, only MOF of NDVI and CC can reproduce the interannual variability of leaf senescence.
-However, these findings are specific to the ADS-based method used to derive phenological markers from time-series data.
-More appropriate methods, especially for GPP and GCC time series, could have provided better estimates of senescence date. - 550 This study validated the estimates provided by the different methods by comparing them with phenological observations carried out according to the same protocol by intercalibrated observers and over 13 years of field observations for budburst and 7 years for leaf senescence.
-But more particularly, this study demonstrated the good performance of methods based on broad band NDVI (NDVIbr), the fraction of absorbed PAR (fAPAR) and canopy closure (CC) that use solar radiation data routinely recorded at several EC flux tower sites.
-This opens real perspectives to conduct retrospective studies for a better interpretation of the interannual variation of carbon fluxes. fAPAR and CC use transmitted radiation measurements below the canopy which are less common but merit being largely deployed at EC flux measurement sites.
+However, these findings are specific to the ADS-based method used to derive phenological markers from time series data.
+More appropriate methods, especially for GPP and GCC time series, could have provided better estimates of senescence date.

+This study validated the estimates provided by the different methods by comparing them with phenological observations carried out according to the same protocol by intercalibrated observers and over 13 years of field observations for budburst and 7 years for leaf senescence.
+But more particularly, this study demonstrated the good performance of methods based on broadband NDVI (NDVIbr), the fraction of absorbed PAR (f APAR) and canopy closure (CC) that use solar radiation data routinely recorded at several EC flux-tower sites.
+This opens real perspectives to conduct retrospective studies for a better interpretation of the interannual variation in carbon fluxes. f APAR and CC use transmitted radiation measurements below the canopy which are less common but merit being widely deployed at EC flux measurement sites.